resque/resque-pool/README.md

     rails    13875 13858  0 13:44 ?
 S      0:00  \_ resque-1.9.9: Waiting for foo,bar,baz
     rails    13876 13858  0 13:44 ?
 S      0:00  \_ resque-1.9.9: Forked 7485 at 1280343255
     rails     7485 13876  0 14:54 ?
 S      0:00      \_ resque-1.9.9: Processing bar since 1280343254

+An example startup script, which redirects STDOUT and STDERR and creates a pid file, is given in the examples directory.

 SIGNALS
 -------